Why is Hospice Needed?

 We hope to be surrounded by those we love, feeling safe, comfortable and cared for.

 When our life has ended we hope that our loved ones, who are left behind, will be comforted and supported through their grief (Living Lessons 2011).

 There is considerable fear, avoidance and denial around the end of life.
 Hospice is here to support and educate the community about the value of acknowledging, savouring and sharing the time and the relationships each of us has left.

 - Oceanside Hospice Society (OHS) is a non-profit charity, established informally by volunteers from the community, many years prior to its incorporation in 1990.

-- We are community funded and volunteer driven, with over 80 volunteers and six part-time staff involved in program delivery
+- We are community funded and volunteer-driven, with over 60 volunteers and four staff.

 - We serve individuals and their families who are facing end-of-life issues

 - Hospice is a philosophy of care that focuses on patient comfort and quality of life during the patients’ final months and days

 - OHS is an integral part of the interdisciplinary end-of-life team within the community, practicing a holistic approach to care